EndlessReform/ShowMeSomeArt/README.md

 # Show Me Some Art

 There's more fine art on the Internet than ever.
 But though it's easy to find something you're looking for, it's much harder to find something you never knew you wanted.
-That s where ShowMeSomeArt comes in.
+That's where ShowMeSomeArt comes in.

+## Stack

+UI: Figma
+Frontend:
+  - Framework: React
+  - Boilerplate: Create-React-App
+  - Styling: Tailwind CSS / Emotion
+Backend: Flask
+DB: CockroachDB

 ## Maintainers